Gochujang vs Ssamjang: Which Sauce Should You Buy?

 FAQ

-Is gochujang basically the same as ssamjang?
+Is gochujang the same as ssamjang?

 .png)